 - Push button lower anchor connectors

 - Steel reinforced frame

-- Optional anti rebound bar (ARB) (the ARB is not optional in Canada)
+- United States: Optional anti rebound bar (ARB).
+The ARB is required in Canada.

 - Crypton fabric is odor, bacteria, and stain repelling (except Drift)

 The Fllo boasts a 50 pound rear facing weight limit.
 It also has a steel reinforced frame and anti-rebound bar (ARB).
 The Fllo has a standing height limit of under 44 inches so it is likely that most children will outgrow the Fllo rear facing by height well before they reach the 50 pound weight limit.
 The Fllo also uses the one inch rule as well, so through 43 inches tall or when the child’s head is within one inch of the headrest when fully extended.
 Not sure why high rear facing height and limits are important for many children, Why Rear Facing has the answers!

 The Fllo has five harness positions, ten headrest positions, two crotch buckle positions, and two harness lengths.
 All harness positions can be used when rear facing as long as the harness is even with or below the shoulders and the requirements above are met.
 They can all be used when forward facing as well as long as the harness is above the shoulders.
 The headrest can be in any position that is comfortable for the child as long as it is above the harness slot the child is currently using and keeping in mind the 1 inch needed above the child’s head when rear facing.